codeforboston/plogalong/README.md

   <br>4.
 Your QR code reader / Camera App, will ask if you want to launch the
   App in Expo Client App, select "Yes"
   <br>5.
 Plogalong should load accordingly

+## Updating Instructions

+- After a pull request is merged, it may specify that node_modules will need to be deleted.
+When this is the case, delete the `node_modules` folder on your local repo and execute `yarn install` in your terminal.
+<br>_n.b. if you are using npm, execute `npm install` instead of `yarn install`_

+- The time may come when you will have to update Expo on your simulator.
+To do so on the iOS simulator, execute `expo install:ios` in your terminal.
+If it doesn't take on the first try, try once more.
+If you're still stuck after two times, consult an expert.

 ## How to Contribute